epartakki/epartakki/README.md

 - [NYPD Allegations](https://github.com/mariumtapal/sds235-final-project) a Shiny app using R displaying information about allegations against the NYPD

-- [Calculator Android Application](https://github.com/tsa-heidi/uc2) contributed in creating a calculator that displays each step in java

 - [Pomodoro](https://github.com/epartakki/pomodoro) my procrastination project to convince myself to use the Pomodoro technique to study

 - [Runner Game](https://github.com/epartakki/runnergame) a game prototype using WebGL and JavaScript libraries